-To the extent that the Court recognizes some form of Presidential communications privilege that can be invoked by a former President over the objection of an incumbent President-which, notwithstanding Nixon v.
-Administrator of Gen. Servs., 433 U.S. 425 (1977) ("Nixon v.
-GSA"), it should not, as explained below-it is this fourth category into which such an assertion would fall.
+To the extent that the Court recognizes some form of presidential communications privilege that can be invoked by a former President over the objection of an incumbent President-which, notwithstanding Nixon v.
+Administrator of Gen.

+Servs., 433 U.S. 425 (1977) ("Nixon v.
+GSA"), it should not, as explained below it is this fourth category into which such an assertion would fall.
 As a practical concern, however, it is impossible to imagine a scenario where such authority could be held to exist, where a court would nonetheless choose to itself "intrude[] into the executive function and the needs of the Executive Branch," id. at 449, simply because it believed that the duly elected head of the Executive Branch was not properly safeguarding his own branch's institutional interests.
-In order to do so, it would have to ignore: (1) the fact that "[i]t is true that only the incumbent is charged with performance of the executive duty under the Constitution," id. at 448; (2) "the fact that [the incumbent does not] support[] [the former President]'s claim detracts from the weight of his contention," id. at 449; and (3) the fact that "the incumbent President is not constitutionally obliged to honor [a] former President['s] invocation of executive privilege," Public Citizen v.
+In order to do so, it would have to ignore: (1) the fact that "[i]t is true that only the incumbent is charged with performance of the executive duty under the Constitution," id. at 448; (2) the observation that "the fact that [the incumbent does not] support[] [the former President]'s claim detracts from the weight of his contention," id. at 449; and (3) the fact that "the incumbent President is not constitutionally obliged to honor [a] former President['s] invocation of executive privilege," Public Citizen v.
 Burke, 843 F.2d 1473, 1479 (D.C.
 Cir.
-1988), This framing may sound like hyperbole, but that is exactly what Plaintiff is asking this Court to do, and the Court should forcefully decline.
+1988), This framing may sound like hyperbole, but that is exactly what Appellant is asking this Court to do, and the Court should forcefully decline.

-The remainder of this brief will explain why Plaintiff's claim of the Presidential communications privilege is both contrary to the express will of Congress-through its passage of the Presidential and Federal Records Act Amendments of 2014, Pub.
-L. 113-187-and unsupported by the Constitution, rendering it a nullity.
-The brief will conclude by explaining how Plaintiff's vague claims of other potentially applicable privileges are equally unsupported, leaving Plaintiff no chance-let alone a likely chance-of success on the merits.
+The remainder of this Brief will explain why Appellant's claim regarding the presidential communications privilege is both contrary to the express will of Congress-through its passage of the Presidential and Federal Records Act Amendments of 2014, Pub.
+L. 113-187-and unsupported by the Constitution, rendering it a nullity and leaving Appellant no chance-let alone a likely chance of success on the merits.

 As an initial note, however, it is important for Amici to clarify the scope of their argument.
 They do not address whether the Select Committee has demonstrated an overriding interest, or even whether the Select Committee's requests are viable.
-These are questions better addressed by Defendants and the Former Congressional Amici, to the extent that they need to be answered at all.
-While Amici agree that the Select Committee's requests are viable and that the Select Committee has demonstrated an overriding interest sufficient to overcome an invocation of the Presidential communications privilege, they maintain that the Court does not need to even address the question of balancing the interests, because Plaintiff simply lacks the authority to claim any privilege that President Biden has waived.
-Put another way, "The Select Committee maintains, for preservation purposes, that the Constitution and the PRA foreclose a former President from asserting executive privilege over the disagreement of the incumbent President, and foreclose a claim of executive privilege" (Cong.
-Defs.'
-Opp'n Pl's Mot.
-Prelim.
-Inj., Dkt. #19, at 23 n.50 (filed Oct.
-29, 2021)); that argument is the almost total focus of this brief.2
+These are questions better addressed by Appellees and other amici curiae, to the extent that they need to be answered at all.
+While Amici agree that the Select Committee's requests are viable and that the Select Committee has demonstrated an overriding interest sufficient to overcome an invocation of the presidential communications privilege, they maintain that the Court does not need to even address the question of balancing the interests, because Appellant simply lacks the authority to claim any privilege that President Biden has waived.
+Put another way, "The Select Committee maintains, for preservation purposes, that the Constitution and the PRA foreclose a former President from asserting executive privilege over the disagreement of the incumbent President, and foreclose a claim of executive privilege" (Br. for Appellees Thompson & Select Comm., Dkt. #1923479, at 41 n.51 (filed Nov.
+22, 2021)); that argument is the almost total focus of this brief.2